tudorpintea999/docs-uniswap/docs/concepts/governance/02-process.md

 title: Process
 ---

-This is a living document which represents the current process guidelines for developing and advancing Uniswap Governance Proposals.
+This is a living document that represents the current process guidelines for developing and advancing Uniswap Governance Proposals.
 It was last updated September 2024.

 ## Tools